-Light, in this case combined with height, plays an essential role in both Sage stands, increasing their power to command attention across the hall.
+Light, often combined with height, can play an essential role in increasing the stand’s power to command attention across the hall.

-3 – Give your audience the opportunity to shine
+3 – Give your audience the opportunity to shine, and learn

-Add elements of interactivity and fun to your experience or exhibition stand, and you’re guaranteed to attract audiences and get them to really absorb your message, whether you’re trying to promote your product or want to generate awareness about your latest initiative.
+Add elements of interactivity and fun to your experience or exhibition stand, and you’re guaranteed to attract audiences and get them to really absorb your message, whether you’re trying to promote your product or want to generate awareness about your latest research or initiative.

-In another example, to support United Utilities with their #3PPromise campaign, we gave shoppers a golden toilet and asked them to ‘sit on the throne’?
-Have a look here.
+In another example, to support United Utilities with their #3PPromise campaign, we gave shoppers a golden toilet and asked them to ‘sit on the throne’

 4 – Who doesn’t love a freebie?

 Offering free barista-style coffees, even ice-cream, is guaranteed to be a draw for the crowds and a great conversation starter.

 Free quality refreshments isn’t just a magnet to attract delegates – by playing with the senses, you’re helping embed your experience, your brand, in the minds of your target audience, who will walk away with the perception that you and your company strive for quality and customer satisfaction in everything they do.

 5 – Get to them before they get there